 Like I said earlier, where we stay is important for us, and while looking for a place for me and my family, we started losing hope a little, until we stumbled upon The Ultimate Luxury Camp.
 They weren’t kidding when they said this was luxury camping!

 My wife and I had already planned a trip to Varanasi, but I guess the universe had another plan for us because right before we booked our tickets and the hotel, COVID 19 happened, and a nationwide lockdown was issued.
 Varanasi sounds very fascinating to me because it is one of the most religious places in India.
 I’ve heard that it’s become a little more touristy than normal these days, but that doesn’t hinder pilgrims to go and pay homage to who and what they believe in.

 We’ve stayed in Taj hotels before, so it was a no brainer when the option to stay in Taj was presented to us again.
 The comfort and service they offer are always impeccable.

 Like I said earlier, travel will never be the same.
-If I’m being completely honest, I sense that traveling in 2020 might not even be possible.
-Nevertheless, I choose to remain hopeful that the situation we are in will be over soon, and we can travel, meet loved ones, and once again celebrate this thing we call life.
+If I’m completely honest, I sense that traveling in 2020 might not even be possible.
+Nevertheless, I choose to remain hopeful like many other expats living in India that the situation is temporary.
+It will be over soon, and we can travel, meet loved ones, and once again celebrate this thing we call life.